TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 ### Potential Solutions for Battery and BMS

 Lithium-Ion Battery Pack:
 The Lithium-Ion Battery Pack is the most common choice for drones and portable power.
 It has high energy density, lightweight construction and stable voltage characteristics.
 A Li-Ion pack configured as a 4S or 6S, which is 14.8V-22.2V nominal, provides a suitable balance of energy storage and weight.
 When integrated with proper current limiting and BMS protection, it offers long term service of around 500-1000 cycles.
-This has been implemented in a drone already by Oscar Liang to power the entire drone, we would only need it for camera and sensing capabilities.
+This has been implemented in a drone already by Oscar Liang to power the entire drone, we would only need it for camera and sensing capabilities [20] [21].

 Specifications: